jinlab-washu/Jin-lab.manual/GMS.md

 You will need to modify your .bashrc file located in your home directory in order to invoke the 'gsub' command to access GMS.
 See here for more information https://confluence.ris.wustl.edu/display/BIO/GMS+-+Docker+Image+-+gsub

+1. Edit your .bashrc file in your home directory.
+If you are not there now, type cd ~ into the command line.
+This will direct you to your home directory.
+2.
 For users of the Genome Modeling System (GMS), the first thing you must do after logging in to a virtual-workstation (TODO: add link) at MGI is launch a docker container using the appropriate image.

 There are currently two environments to choose from: